TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> We can thus ensure that our architecture can withstand an AZ Failure.
-If one NAT gateway becomes unavailable due to some issue in an AZ, we can still route outbound traffic to the internet, ensuring continuous access to our resources.
-Also, failure/outage of an AZ does not impact the availability of our application, hence **fault-tolerant**.
+> We need to  ensure that our architecture can withstand an AZ Failure.
+If one NAT gateway becomes unavailable due to some issue in an AZ, we can still route outbound traffic to the internet.
+Any AZ-failure does not impact the availability of our application, hence **fault-tolerant**.

 </br>

-▶ **High Availability** + **Fault Tolerance** = 👍
+▶ **High Availability** = **Fault Tolerance** = 👍

 </br>

-There's one more advantage to it, **Performance Optimization**.
+ Second, **Performance Optimization**.

 </br>

->  By optimizing network paths, traffic from the instances do not necessarily need to cross inter-AZ for reaching the internet, = reducing **Latency** 👍.
+>  I didn't want any SPOFs or performance bottlenecks in my architecture.
+Multi -NAT ensures that traffic from the instances do not necessarily need to cross inter-AZ for reaching the internet, = reducing **Latency** 👍.
 It does help in the scalability aspect as well since resources in each AZ can scale out independently.
-We can add new subnets and add new instances in each AZ, without worrying NAT Gateway being a potential bottleneck.
+We can add new subnets, add new instances in each AZ, without worrying NAT Gateway being a potential bottleneck. 💡

 </br>

 ➡ However, this is a **cost vs. fault tolerance trade-off**.
-The decision to implement this architecture is based on prioritizing the application's availability and performance over the cost considerations.
+This decision means prioritizing availability and performance over the cost considerations.

 </br>